 And that incident with the horse.
 Susanoo seriously had no clue at all why dear sis went into such a fit.
 It was no more than a little of rowdy fun between loving siblings …

 “Hey, nobody’s forcing you to.
 And I’m not asking for her hand now.
-We marry only after I slay the snake.”
+We marry only after I slay the eight-headed serpent.”

-“But you’re a god!”
+“But you said you’re a god!”
 The elderly woman cried.
 “Shouldn’t you be doing rescues for free?”

-A lot of negotiation followed, with the elderly couple ultimately agreeing out of desperation.
-Pleased with the arrangement, Susanoo began to plan his next move.
+Much negotiation followed, with the elderly couple ultimately agreeing out of desperation.
+Pleased with the arrangement, Susanoo planned his next move.
 “How should I do this?”
 He mused while the elderly couple glared.
 “Zap it with lightning?
 Summon a massive flood to drown it?
 Wait, wait!
 I should rain flayed horses on its heads.
 Now that would be fun …”

 “Nonsense, you silly girl.”
 Susanoo grinned.
 “This will ensure we live on forever in the hearts of mortals near and far.
 Think about it.
 Who else would find a legendary weapon this way?
 Everybody else just loots them from chests or fortresses.”

-- Ama-no-Murakumo-no-Tsurugi (天叢雲剣) is the most well-known of the Three Imperial Regalia of Japan.
-This is thanks to appearances in many animes, mangas, and games.
+- Ame-no-Murakumo-no-Tsurugi (天叢雲剣) is the most well-known of the Three Imperial Regalia of Japan.
+This is thanks to numerous mentions in Anime, Manga, and video games.

-- Its alternate name of Kusanagi-no-Tsurugi (草薙の剣) comes from the legend of how Yamato Takeru (日本武尊) used the sword to slice away grass in a burning field he was trapped in.
+- Its alternate name of Kusanagi-no-Tsurugi (草薙の剣) comes from the legend of how Yamato Takeru (日本武尊) used the sword to slice away grass when trapped in a burning field.
 Kusanagi literally means grass cutting in Japanese.

-- Currently, Ama-no-Murakumo-no-Tsurugi is enshrined at Atsuta Shrine of Nagoya (熱田神宮).
-Like the other two regalia, it is never available for public viewing.
+- Currently, Ame-no-Murakumo-no-Tsurugi is enshrined at Atsuta Shrine of Nagoya (熱田神宮).
+Like the other two Imperial Regalia of the Japanese royal family, the sword is never available for public viewing.

-- Some historians consider the story of Yamato-no-Orochi to be a metaphor.
+- Some historians consider the story of Yamata-no-Orochi to be a metaphor.
 The eight-headed serpent is said to represent a flooding river with eight tributaries.
-An outsider assisted the natives of Izumo in damming the tributaries.
+An outsider assisted the natives of Izumo with the damming of the tributaries.

-- According to The Tale of the Heike, a collection of oral stories transcribed in 1371, the sword was lost at sea after the defeat of the Heike clan in the Battle of Dan-no-Ura.
-Emperor Antoku supposedly leaped into the sea with it.
+- According to The Tale of the Heike, a collection of oral stories transcribed in 1371, the sword was lost at sea after the defeat of the Heike clan at the Battle of Dan-no-Ura in AD 1185.
+The child emperor Antoku supposedly leaped into the sea with it.